Blakintosh/FastScanner/README.md

 * Safe (Green): The program did not detect anything suspicious.
 It is very unlikely that the map/mod has any malicious content.
 * Warning (Yellow/Amber): The program detected one or more functions that can be used in malicious ways, but they can also be used in reasonable ways.
 It's worth the user being aware of their use, however in many cases the map/mod is likely to still be safe to play.
 * Alert (Red): The program detected one or more functions that are risky and/or likely to be used in a malicious way, and so the user should be very cautious about whether or not they should play the map/mod.

+##### Can I contribute to this program?
+Yes.
+The program has been intentionally open sourced so people can contribute as they wish.
+If you want to contribute directly to this repo, you can either do a pull request or file an issue with a suggested feature/check.
+The code is fairly flexible so adding a new suspicious function for it to flag, for example, is easy.
+I suggest contributing directly here, so everyone can benefit!

 ## Disclaimer
 This program is licensed under the GNU GPL v3.0.
 Any contributors to FastScanner and I **cannot** be held liable to any false negatives and/or positives that the program provides, and we are **not** responsible for harm done by content the program analyses.